 Settings on the yap admin panel

-Log into the yap admin panel at https://bmlt.wszf.org/yap/admin/, select your service body, then “configure”.
-Some items that you need to override are
+Log into the yap admin panel at https://bmlt.wszf.org/yap/admin/ and select your service body.
+You’ll need to edit settings under both “Call Handling” and “Configure”.

 $jft_option = true— lets callers have the system read the Just for Today entry to them